The Maya World - Guatemala and Honduras

 - Behind the scenes access at Copan

 This tour traces a great triangle through the spectacular Maya World.
-Beginning with ancient Takali’k Abaj, cradle of the Maya empire, head to impressive Copan, the Athens of the Maya world, before culminating with Tikal, the pinnacle of the Maya Empire.
+Beginning with ancient Takali’k Abaj, cradle of the Maya empire, head to impressive Copan, the Athens of the Maya world, before culminating with Tikal.
 Along the way this tour visits some of Central America’s most scenic locations and explores the rich and vivid Maya culture, ancient and modern.

 Day 1 London/ Guatemala City, Antigua – On arrival transfer to colonial Antigua.